 - maintain a balanced diet and cut down on caffeine

 - do something to help you relax and unwind – listen to music, go for long walks, whatever works best for you

 When to seek Professional help

 Experience shows that reactions to traumatic events usually fade as time passes.
-However, if your symptoms persist for longer than 6-8 weeks help is available.
+However, if you are finding it difficult to cope, or if your symptoms persist for longer than 6-8 weeks help is available.
 It is important to remember that if you have suffered a personal loss as a result of the incident, your recovery may take considerably longer than months.

 - For UK residents contact: Your local healthcare NHS Trust or your General Practitioner (GP)